sunsama/event-calendar/README.md

 ## Usage
 For a full implementation example, refer to the **example app** included in the repository.

+### Gestures

+The Event Calendar component supports the following gestures:

+- Double tap: Resets the zoom level to the initial value.
+- Pinch: Zooms in and out of the calendar.
+- Drag: Moves the calendar vertically.
+- Tap event: Opens the event details view.

+Edit mode:
+- Hold & Drag events: Moves events to different times, starts edit mode.
+- Hold & Drag event edges: When in edit mode, resizes events.
+- Tap event: Stops edit mode.

 ## Props
 | Prop                        | Type                    | Required | Default | Description                                                                                                                        |
 |-----------------------------|-------------------------|----------|---------|------------------------------------------------------------------------------------------------------------------------------------|